Los Angeles

 Getting There

 LAX is the main international airport with direct flights from cities worldwide.
-Burbank (BUR) and Long Beach (LGB) offer domestic alternatives with shorter security lines.
-Amtrak Pacific Surfliner connects LA to San Diego and Santa Barbara along the coast.
+Burbank (BUR) and Long Beach (LGB) offer domestic alternatives with faster security.
+Amtrak Pacific Surfliner connects LA to San Diego (2.5 hours) and Santa Barbara (2 hours) along the coast.

 Things to Do